dshen109/gitlet/README.md

 This repository serves as a public description of the project.
 For plagarism prevention purposes, the actual code is in a private repository.
-If you would like to view the project code and potentially give me a job because of how awesome it is, please reach out to me.
+If you would like to view the project code, please reach out to me.

 ## Specifications